tejpshah/fbp-stable-diffusion/readme.md

 # THINGS TO DO
-1. Add functionality for multiple images
+1. TODO: For efficiency reasons, add implementation to generate n images 1 at a time.
+2. TODO: Add functionality to generate diffusion image videos